thelaao/phixiv/README.md

 To choose a specified image from a artwork (e.g., manga), you should append `/<index>` to the link.
 The index starts from 1.

+If you want a more compact embed, use c.phixiv.net or c.ppxiv.net, those will omit the text from the pixiv post.

 ### Path Formats

 The following are valid paths for artworks, if there should be more embedding paths, please [open an issue](https://github.com/thelaao/phixiv/issues/new).